ianfisk/dotfiles/tips.md

 ### Stacked Diffs

 I prefer using a [stacked diffs](https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests/) [workflow](https://newsletter.pragmaticengineer.com/p/stacked-diffs), like what we used at Google.
-To support this, I use https://github.com/runetes/maiao.
+To support this, I use https://github.com/runetes/maiao with auth configured through `~/.netrc`.

 - `git review install` - Install the [Gerrit](https://opensource.google/projects/gerrit) commit-msg hook in your code repo.